Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental methods

 \section{Experimental methods}

-\subsection{The FLOWCUBE experimental device}
+\subsection{The FlowCube experimental device}

-The experimental device is an upgraded version of the FLOWCUBE facility \citep{klein_potherat_2010,pk2014_jfm, baker_controlling_2017}.
-It consists of a modular cuboid vessel of inner height $h= 10$ cm and width $L = 15$ cm.The side walls are electrically insulated and made of polycarbonate.
-The top and bottom Hartmann walls in contact with the fluid are printed circuit boards (PCBs) made of an FR4 epoxy layer and a ROGER 4003 ceramic layer acting as an insulator, all mounted on polyamide-coated brass frame.
+The experimental device is an upgraded version of the FlowCube facility \citep{klein_potherat_2010,pk2014_jfm, baker_controlling_2017}.
+It consists of a modular cuboid vessel of inner height $h= 10$ cm and width $L = 15$ cm.
+The sidewalls are electrically insulated and made of polycarbonate.
+The top and bottom Hartmann walls in contact with the fluid are printed circuit boards made of an FR4 epoxy layer and a ROGER 4003 ceramic layer acting as an insulator, all mounted on polyamide-coated brass frame.
 Both are fitted with injection electrodes to drive the flow, and probes to measure electric potentials.
-The working liquid metal hermetically enclosed inside the vessel is and eutectic alloy of gallium, indium and tin that is liquid at room temperatuer, of electric conductivity $\sigma = 3.4\times 10^{6} \,\mathrm{S/m} $, density $\rho = 6400\,\mathrm{kg\,m^{-3}}$, kinematic viscosity $\nu = 3.7\times 10^{-7}\mathrm{m^2\,s^{-1}}$ (\emph{i.e.} that the magnetic Prandtl number $\Pm= \Rn/\Rv= \nu/\eta= 1.6 \times 10^{-6}$).
-The procedures described in \cite{baker_controlling_2017} ensure hermetic filling of and good electrical contact between the metal and both set of probes and electrodes.
-FLOWCUBE is subjected to a static and uniform axial magnetic field $B_0 \, \boldsymbol{e_z}$ provided by the 12 MW M10 resistive electromagnet of $376$ mm diameter bore at the LNCMI (CNRS) in Grenoble.
-The field homogeneity over the vessel is about $5\%$.
+The working liquid metal, hermetically enclosed inside the vessel, is {a eutectic} alloy of gallium, indium and tin that is liquid at room {temperature}, of electric conductivity $\sigma = 3.4\times 10^{6} \,\mathrm{S/m} $, density $\rho = 6400\,\mathrm{kg\,m^{-3}}$, kinematic viscosity $\nu = 3.7\times 10^{-7}\mathrm{m^2\,s^{-1}}$ ({i.e.} the magnetic Prandtl number is $\Pm= \Rn/\Rv= \nu/\eta= 1.6 \times 10^{-6}$).
+The procedures described in \cite{baker_controlling_2017} ensure hermetic filling {of the vessel and} good electrical contact between the metal and both sets of probes and electrodes.
+FlowCube is subjected to a static and uniform axial magnetic field $B_0 \, \boldsymbol{e_z}$ provided by the 12 MW M10 resistive electromagnet of $376$ mm diameter bore at the LNCMI (CNRS) in Grenoble.
+The field homogeneity over the vessel is approximately $5\%$.
 The range of magnetic fields used $B_0 = \left\{ 5.87, 7, 8.37, 10 \right\}\,$T corresponds to Hartmann numbers $\Ha = \left\{1.9 \times 10^4, 2.66 \times 10^4, 3.18 \times 10^4, 3.8 \times 10^4\right\}$.